2 credits for BIOLOGY 173

 Research has shown that most forests are carbon “sinks.”
-They take carbon from the atmosphere, and store it in the soil.
-It is unclear how forests’ ability to store carbon is affected as their trees age, succumb to disease or experience natural disasters.
+They take carbon from the atmosphere, and store it in the vegetation and soil.
+It is unclear how forests’ ability to store carbon is affected as their trees age, succumb to disease, or experience natural disasters.
 You will explore answers in this Authentic Research Connection (ARC) section of Biology 173: Environmental Biology of Forest Ecosystems.

 You will learn about how forest ecosystems research is conducted, and use previously collected data in your own research project about long-term research that has been done in the UMBS forests and at other research sites in the US.
 We will use data collected in the UMBS burn chrono-sequence plots, the FASET (Forest Accellerated Succession ExperimenT) site and the newly-funded FORTE (FOrest Resilience Threshold Experiment) site.

 We will learn about how much carbon is being stored in soil, how the vegetation could respond to different types and intensity of disturbances, analyze hemispherical photographs of the canopy, and will consider the diversity of species present and what factors affect tree species diversity over time.

 The instructors may be able to visit UMBS to take video and collect hemispherical photographs for you to analyze during the course.
 We can also draw on a variety of publicly available large datasets, including those available from eBird, NEON, long-term meteorological datasets, feeder watch, wildlife cameras, etc. Our goal is to allow you to develop and conduct a scientific investigation broadly related to forest ecology that you are excited to explore!